 Speaking of injuries, never forget a small first aid kit.
 You never know when accidents will happen, and better be safe than sorry.

-And when should I do the Way of Santiago?
+When should I do the Way of Santiago?

 The poetic answer might be: whenever you want.
 But that doesn’t encompass the amount of obligations one has.
 That’s why most of us make the trek during our vacations.